-After setting up his theatre group, he went ahead to produce most of the first well accepted movies.
-As a proud indigene of Ogbomoso, he produced an epic yoruba movie titled Ogbori Elemeso where he played the lead role of Soun Ogunlana, the first king (Soun) of Ogbomoso and the founder of Soun dynasty; a movie depicting the history of his beloved hometown.
+After setting up his theatre group, he went ahead to produce most of the first well-accepted movies.
+As a proud indigene of Ogbomoso, he produced an epic Yoruba movie titled Ogbori Elemoso where he played the lead role of Soun Ogunlana, the first king (Soun) of Ogbomoso and the founder of Soun dynasty; a movie depicting the history of his beloved hometown.

-Other repertoires of plays he produced includes; Onikoyi, Aye n yi, Gbangba Dekun, Irinajo Eda, Idajo, Aye Gbege, Akukuu-bi, Gba die, Ago Alaago and Ere Ogun.
+Other repertoires of plays he produced include; Onikoyi, Aye n yi, Gbangba Dekun, Irinajo Eda, Idajo, Aye Gbege, Akukuu-bi, Gba die, Ago Alaago and Ere Ogun.

-All the aforementioned movies promotes indigenous Yorùbá culture.
+All the aforementioned movies promote indigenous Yorùbá culture.
 Also, some of the movies were derived directly from the traditionalist style of play, being based on traditional oral narratives and making extensive use of indigenous art such as drumming, singing and dancing.
 Chief Lere Paimo is no doubt, a rare breed.

 Eda Onile ola participated fully in the extraordinary creativity and innovativeness of the Yoruba popular theatre.
-Like all the first-rate theatre of the 1970s and early 1980s, he introduced not only new themes and styles, but also new theoretical techniques.
-He also used colorful backcloths which were changed from scene to scene and more elaborate lighting effect; he was a creative genius.
+Like all the first-rate theatre of the 1970s and early 1980s, he introduced not only new themes and styles but also new theoretical techniques.
+He also used colourful backcloths which were changed from scene to scene and more elaborate lighting effect; he was a creative genius.

 Chief Lere Paimo will forever be remembered in the history of theatre arts for his innovations and creativity.
 He remains the sceptre of the old and contemporary theatre industry and has done the nation proud both locally and internationally.
 He has contributed immensely to the socio-cultural and tourism development of Nigeria through his unbeatable records in the theatre and movie industry.